zikichombo/codec/CONTRIBUTING.md

 what version are you using?  what did you expect?  what happened?  platform? go env?

-If you are filing a discussion issue, please use the prefix "discussion: " for the title of your issue.
+If you are filing a discussion/design issue, please use the prefix "discussion: " for the title of your issue.

 Thanks